RinniSwift/iOS/DispatchFramework.md

 Time-slicing was introduced so CPU's can run tasks concurrently(at the same time) using context-switching As processors gained more core, they were capabale of multi-tasking using parallelism Now, CPU's use hyperthreading (divides CPU clock cycles between different programs to run more than one program at a time)

+# Concurrency and Application Design
+*Threads have been around for a while.
+OS X and iOS take an asynchronous design approach to solve the concurrency problem with the following technologies: GCD and Operation Queues.*

 ### Thread
 The developer has to decide how many threads to create and adjust the number dynamically as system conditions change.
 So creating asynchronous tasks with threads, developers need to create tasks for execution as well as creating and managing threads.
 That is why OS X and iOS provides technologies to allow you to perform any task asynchronously without having to manage the threads yourself.